 The location of the Panchen Lama is one of China’s most tightly-guarded secrets, one that they refuse to share.
 Despite Beijing’s claims that he is safe and does not want to be disturbed, Tibetans continue to demand to know where he is.
 Even after China appointed their own, pro-Chinese Panchen Lama, Tibetans have never forgotten Gedhun Choekyi Nyima.

 In May 1996, China admitted that Gedhun and his family were being held at a secret location and China's ambassador to the UN claimed that, "(Gedhun) has been put under the protection of the government at the request of his parents."
 He did not say where Gedhun was being held.

 In February 1998, American clerics visiting Tibet were told that Gedhun was in Beijing, but in March 1998, the vice governor of Tibetan Autonomous Region Yang Chuantang told Austrian delegates that he was actually living in Lhari - the place of his birth.
 In April 1998, a third location was put forward when a British journalist was told that Gedhun was studying, possibly in Gansu Province.

 In May 2016, Free Tibet confronted the Chinese Ambassador to the UK during a talk and he was asked directly about Gedhun Choekyi Nyima.
 He responded only that he was safe and "is just [an] ordinary boy”.

 The Chinese government still refuses to reveal Gedhun's whereabouts or respond to requests from the United Nations and Western governments to check on his wellbeing.

-Please follow the campaign by joining our "Free the Panchen Lama" Facebook page, and be sure to spread the word to make sure that this is a birthday that the Chinese government doesn’t forget.
+Please follow the campaign by joining our "Free the Panchen Lama" Facebook page, and be sure to spread the word to make sure that Gedhun is not forgotten.